ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

   You can use the wildcard character "`*`" to be notified for all events.

-## Firing a Trigger event on Push Notifications service activity
+## Firing a trigger event on Push Notifications service activity
 {: #trigger_push_notify}

-To create a Trigger that is fired each time a new device registers with the Push Notifications service application, see the following example:
+To create a trigger that is fired each time a new device registers with the Push Notifications service application, see the following example:

 1. Create a package binding that is configured for your Push Notifications service by using your **appId** and **appSecret**.
   ```